FieldingGroup/LJscatter/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the GNU GPLv3 License - see [LICENSE](LICENSE) for details.
+The authors request that the original article is referenced in all publications which make use of MASS-ROPES or programs derived from its source code.